Vidro-Software-SL/maphandler/README.md

 infoFromCoordinates('giswater');
 infoFromCoordinates('giswater','Arc');
-infoFromCoordinates('wms','Arc',null,'json); //will use active layer and json output
+infoFromCoordinates('wms','Arc',null,'json'); //will use active layer and json output
 ```

 An `info` event will be received after calling the method.